iFirebrand/iFirebrand/README.md

 - No longer coding professionally.
 I'm a recreational dev.
-- Now with ConsenSys.
+- Now with ConsenSys focusing on NFTs.
 - Co-launched EulerBeats NFT.
-- I’m into NFTs and metaverse.
-- 📫 DMs open on Twitter @iFirebrand
+- 📫 DMs on Twitter @iFirebrand

 <!---
 iFirebrand/iFirebrand is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.